egaudrain/OnlineAudioTesting/jspsych/docs/jspsych-nafc-adaptive.md

     }
     ```

     You can use these to construct the next trial.
+On the first trial, `last_trial` is `undefined`.

 *   `step`: This is the current, computed value for the trial we're preparing.
 That is, step size modifications have been applied and the sign determines whether we're going up or down.
     You can compute the new value of the difference with: `var diff = options.current_difference + step;`.
 The reason we don't pass on the difference is because there may be reasons to alter the